Literacy Support Prospectus

 As a legacy of our DfE-funded Strategic School Improvement Fund (SSIF) project and with the opportunity available for some schools via the Bradford Opportunity Area grants for literacy support (February 2019), Exceed Teaching Schools, led by Copthorne and Horton Grange Primary Schools, have worked with selected providers to produce an extensive literacy support offer, saving school leaders time in scoping the market for evidence-based support.

-Exceed Teaching Schools have engaged with a wide range of providers that have delivered high-quality school improvement support in Bradford schools in recent months.
+Exceed Institute has engaged with a wide range of providers that have delivered high-quality school improvement support in Bradford schools in recent months.
 These providers have a proven track record of positively impacting on standards and pupil outcomes.
 These programmes will help schools to maximise the impact of:

 - Bradford Opportunity Area funded literacy support grant

 - Schools’ use of Pupil Premium Grant for disadvantaged pupils

 Some of these programmes, such as CLPE’s Power of Reading and the Elkan offer, have been part of the DfE-funded Strategic School Improvement Fund (SSIF) project led by Exceed Teaching Schools with 11 Bradford schools in 2018-19.
 Others, such as the NACE offer, represent support identified through dialogue with schools, such as Exceed’s More Able and Challenge Network which was attended by over 30 delegates in January 2019.
 This prospectus is intended to be part of the legacy of the SSIF project; making schools aware of what has resulted in positive impact on standards and outcomes.